 Knit ‘n’ natter

-Our friendly and informal group meets in church on the second Monday of the month to ‘knit and natter’, with the emphasis being on the natter!
+Our friendly and informal group meets in church once a month to ‘knit and natter’, with the emphasis being on the natter!
+(See the What’sOn calendar for dates).
 It’s not just knitting so if you can’t or don’t want to, you can take part in other crafts.

 Tea, coffee and cakes are an important part of the afternoon.
 Just come along and meet everyone, you’ll be made most welcome.

-The Film Club normally meets on the first Monday in the month at 7.00pm (it can vary a little, depending on Trinity Centre bookings).
+The Film Club normally meets on the first Monday in the month at 7.00pm (it can vary a little, depending on Trinity Centre bookings so please check our WhatsOn calendar).

 The film licence rules prevent us from publishing forthcoming chosen films on the website, but if you subscribe to our newsletter we can keep you informed.
 And of course, you can check the service sheet for confirmation of date and for films showing.